 • To consolidate the insights generated through creative engagement across the interactive seminars to identify research, practice and policy priorities.

 Image reproduced with generous permission of the author: Shaun Tan.
-The Red Tree.
+'The Red Tree'.
 Lothian, 2001.

 Programme Team

-Dr Golnar Nabizadeh, University of Dundee
+Dr Golnar Nabizadeh, University of Western Australia (previously University of Dundee)

 Dr Susan Rasmussen, University of Strathclyde